Oh, Mr. Cage, how desperate you must be.

 “Just what it says, I guess.”

 Kristen begins to have visions of Charlie too, and soon finds herself believing her husband’s insane stories.
 So together they call in a psychic, who promptly dies while looking around the boy’s bedroom for clues.
-Specifically, the official cause of death is later deemed to be spontaneously combustion from the inside out.
+Specifically, the official cause of death is later deemed to be spontaneous combustion from the inside out.
 Kristen and Mike are immediately suspects following this unusual death in their home.
 It’s just one ridiculous weak narrative strand after another.

 It gets more absurd when the pair finally begin to get some real answers.
 Cage wakes up the night before Halloween to find Kristen sitting upright on the bed, pale and quivering.
 She appears possessed as she cuts symbols into her own skin.
 Thanks to these symbols, the film finally finds a narrative drive with more substance than aimlessly looking for a missing child with no clues other than those three ridiculous titular words.